charroux/kubernetes/README.md

 Open a session as root.

 The installation procedure https://linkerd.io/2/getting-started/ on k3s must be modified at "linkerd check --pre" step.
-This step checks the cluster configuration.
+Indeed, this step checks the cluster configuration.
 Linkerd looks for the configuration $HOME/.kube/config but it doesn't exist by default in k3s.
 Use the following command: kubectl config view --raw > $HOME/.kube/config
 Then get back the configuration at step "linkerd check --pre".
 If "pre-linkerd-global-resources" error occurs, then remove the resources with "linkerd install --ignore-cluster | kubectl delete -f -".
 Get back the installation procedure at: "linkerd install | kubectl apply -f -"